Leandro Damião: Internacional (loan)

 After his loan with Flamengo ended, Damião returned on loan to Internacional, who were at the time out of promotion spots in the 2017 Campeonato Brasileiro Série B. He scored 8 times in the competition and helped Internacional to return to the first division after finishing in second place.
 He stayed with Internacional in 2018, helping the team finish third in the 2018 Campeonato Brasileiro Série A and scoring 10 goals in the competition, just one less than teammate Nico López.
 Damião scored a total of 19 goals in his second spell at Internacional, reaching a total of 109 goals scored for the club and becoming the team's 10th best all-time top scorer.

 On 11 December 2018, Internacional announced that Damião would not remain at the club after the player received an "irrefusable" offer from a Japanese club.

 Kawasaki Frontale

 On 14 December 2018, Kawasaki Frontale announced the signing of Leandro Damião in a one-year contract for the 2019 season.
 On 10 March 2019 Damião scored his first goal for the club against Yokohama F. Marinos, also achieving a brace.
 He scored 13 goals in the 2020 J.League campaign and helped the Frontale to win the J.League title.
 On 1 January 2021, he assisted Kaoru Mitoma's match winning goal in a 1–0 victory over Gamba Osaka in the final of the 2020 Emperor's Cup.
 On 8 July, he scored a hat-trick in an AFC Champions League match against Daegu FC.
 He became the J.League's joint top scorer in the 2021 J.League campaign with 23 goals, winning the J.League MVP Award.

+Retirement

+After being without a club since leaving Coritiba, on 11 April 2025 Damião announced his retirement from football.